apache/couchdb-documentation/src/api/database/bulk-api.rst

         }

 .. http:post:: /{db}/_all_docs
-    :synopsis: Returns certain rows from the built-in view of all documents
+    :synopsis: Returns a built-in view of all documents in this database

-    The ``POST`` to ``_all_docs`` allows to specify multiple keys to be selected from the database.
-This enables you to request multiple documents in a single request, in place of multiple :get:`/{db}/{docid}` requests.

-    :param db: Database name
-    :<header Content-Type: :mimetype:`application/json`
-    :<json array keys: Return only documents that match the specified keys.
-      *Optional*
-    :>header Content-Type: - :mimetype:`application/json`
-    :code 200: Request completed successfully
-    :code 404: Requested database not found
+    :method:`POST` `_all_docs` functionality supports identical parameters and behavior as specified in the :get:`/{db}/_all_docs` API but allows for the query string parameters to be supplied as keys in a JSON object in the body of the `POST` request.

     **Request**: